How to Get Through the Holidays When You Just Want to Skip Them

 Appreciate the people you have in your life now.

 Even if they aren’t perfect, if you have family or friends to be with at the holidays, you are blessed.
 In the last few years, we’ve lost a few members of our family.

-Last year, at my daughter’s wedding, I was super busy being the mom of the bride and such.
+Several years ago at my daughter’s wedding, I was super busy being the mom of the bride and such.
 I didn’t have time to spend with many of the guests.
 I was happy that they were having fun and I was happy they were there.
 Yet, I don’t remember having too many conversations.

 Except one.
 It was short and I’ll remember it forever.
 Remember my ex in-laws from the Christmas story above?
 Well, this was the first time, I was going to be spending significant time with them.
 For some reason, I ended up in an airport for a couple of hours with ALL of them, minus my ex-husband.

 They embraced me like I hadn’t been a freaking avoiding weirdo for a year and half and we shared some wine waiting for our next flight.